 Will my child be entitled to the additional 15 hours?

 Again both parents must be working – or the sole parent is working in a lone parent family.
 Each parent has to earn, on average, a weekly minimum equivalent to 16 hours at National Minimum Wage or National Living Wage (over £120 per week).
 Each parent must have an annual income of less than £100,000; and must live in England.

 Does free really mean free?

 As with the 15 hours, the 30 hours free is only for 38 weeks a year (roughly in line with school terms) and therefore if you use a nursery offering 50 week cover you will receive less than 30 hours free a week and you will receive an invoice for the extra hours you receive.
 In addition nurseries can charge for “optional extras” such as food or extra-curricular activities.
 They can also set restrictions as to when the hours can be used which might not fit with a parent’s requirements.

 Will Nurseries offer 30 hours free?

-Most will but there may be limitations.
+Most will offer increased hours but there may be limitations.
 Within the nursery industry there has been a lot of concern that the new scheme will provide them with financial issues as the money they receive from the government does not cover their costs.
 Nurseries will not be able to charge extra fees for the 30 hours but as explained above you may find that they start charging for extras, such as food, or structure their hours in a way that you are still liable to pay for certain attendance.

 Childcare Choices – what is available